gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Many projects - including Gradle - overcome that by using kebab case project directories (e.g. `my-awesome-lib`) and by defining different, camel case project names in the build scripts.
 This difference leads to unnecessary extra complexity in the build.

-This fixes the issue by adding support for kebab case names in the name matching.
+This release fixes the issue by adding support for kebab case names in the name matching.
 Now, you can execute the `compileTest` task in the `my-awesome-lib` subproject with the following command:
 ```
 gradle mAL:cT
 ```